-During the year ended December 31, 2021, the Company received \$14,854 (2020 - \$15,816) from Golden Band Resources Inc. and Goldcliff for office rent.
+During the year ended December 31, 2022, the Company received \$24,028 (2021 - \$14,854) from Golden Band and Goldcliff for office rent.
 These companies have certain officers and directors in common.

-Goldcliff is a public company with a director in common with the Company.
+Gold Band is a private company and Goldcliff is a public company with a director in common with the Company.